Help the pigs

 February 2007

 Finances extremely low.
 Plea for help sent out.
-Judy is overcome in gratitude to all who helped!
+Judy is overcome with gratitude to all who helped!
 People do care and do love the sanctuary.
 Our work will continue!

 New volunteers call to help.